Contact us whenever you need it!

 What Happens if I Lose My EIN?

-If you’ve lost or misplaced your EIN, you can find it on the notice sent by the IRS when your EIN was first issued.
-It can also be found on your previous tax returns and state licenses/permits, or by contacting the financial institution where you do your day-to-day banking.
+If you lose your EIN, you can find it on the IRS notice when it was issued, your previous tax returns, state licenses, or by contacting your bank.

-An Employer Identification Number (EIN), is a nine-digit number used by the Internal Revenue Service (IRS) to identify businesses for tax purposes.
-Essentially it’s a Social Security Number (SSN) or business ID for your organization.
+An Employer Identification Number (EIN) is a nine-digit number the Internal Revenue Service (IRS) uses to identify businesses for tax purposes, similar to a Social Security Number (SSN) for individuals.

 An EIN number follows the following format: XX-XXXXXXX (for example, 12-3456789).
 The two-digit prefix refers to which of the 12 different IRS EIN sources issued your federal identification.
 Prior to 2001, the first two digits indicated the place where your business was located.

-In addition to tax reporting, EINs enable businesses to open bank accounts, apply for credit, hire employees, register for employer taxes, and help to keep business and personal finances separate.
+Besides tax reporting, EINs allow businesses to open bank accounts, apply for credit, hire employees, and keep business and personal finances separate.

 EIN numbers are also known as: